-This is exactly the kind of relationship with leadership we work to help our clients achieve in any industry, because the positive feelings employees have when they feel like they’ve been invested in translates into how they treat guests.
+This is exactly the kind of relationship with the leadership we work to help our clients achieve in any industry because the positive feelings employees have when they feel like they’ve been invested in translates into how they treat guests.
 When your end ‘product’ is the feeling of satisfaction and well-being of each guest, service that comes from genuine care is of paramount importance.
 But you can’t ask your employees to genuinely care about each guest if you don’t make it clear that you genuinely care about each employee.

 And that begins with listening to them.

 Mass industry surveys can provide a starting point for leaders to understand what employees value most, but nothing takes the place of giving your employees a platform to tell you what they need to do the best job possible.

 Do you know what your employees need to feel engaged?